pragmint/open-practices/practices/create-a-team-charter.md

 ## When to Experiment

-- You are a Team Lead or Manager noticing that when things go wrong, the responsibility is spread across multiple teams, making it impossible to "debug" the organization.
+- You are a Team Lead or Manager noticing that when things go wrong, the responsibility is spread across multiple teams, making it difficult to find the source of issues.
 - You are a Developer who ends up "code complete" but is constantly waiting on a separate DevOps or QA team to release your work, creating friction and delay.
 - You are a Product Owner realizing that the team passes responsibility for failures to external dependencies rather than owning the outcome.
 - You are forming a new cross-functional team and want to establish the "rules of engagement" and decision-making authority immediately to prevent future bureaucracy.